 Continued identification of the concepts, materials and means of sculpture and related three-dimensional form.
 Methods of construction (casting, carving, building, assembling, etc.) and presentation, both traditional and experimental, will be encouraged.
 This includes a wide exploration of materials and combination of materials (such as wood, metal, cement, plaster, found objects, etc.).

-ART 311: Painting and Related Work
+ART 311: Painting and Related Work III

 Continued identification of concepts and methods as they relate to the expression, structure, media and skills of pictorial art.
 Students may experiment with painting media and work from any subject matter.
 Students must acquaint themselves with the materials of their craft and its correct use in producing technically sound works of art.
 Emphasizes the student's artistic growth and development.

-ART 339: Extended Media III B
+ART 339: Digital and Integrated Practice III B

 Continued exploration of collaborative and interdisciplinary approaches to contemporary artmaking.
 Projects will include alternative practices such as video, performance, installation, projection, bookworks, digital media, etc. Reading and discussion of related texts will accompany production of artworks.